cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 GET /events/?q=typicalAgeRange:[0 TO 12]
 ```

-Note that this query will also return events that are for all ages (see allAges (TO DO link to docs)) and events for ages that only partially overlap with the given age range (e.g. an event for children of 10-15 years old).
+Note that this query will also return events that are for all ages (see allAges (@todo link to docs)) and events for ages that only partially overlap with the given age range (e.g. an event for children of 10-15 years old).

 Retrieve all events exclusively for children under 12 years old: